-I didn’t use the Baby Balm until my third little one was born.
+I didn’t use the Organic Magic Balm until my third little one was born.
 Dr. Bronner’s wasn’t making it yet when Number 1 was born, and with Number 2, I just had no idea what was going on anywhere outside my nursery.
 Rather gloomy days.
 However, now I know!

-For those who remember that we used to have a “Naked Balm,” we have discontinued that one as it was nearly identical to the Baby Balm.
+For those who remember that we used to have a “Naked Balm,” we have discontinued that one as it was nearly identical to the Organic Unscented Magic Balm.